Tony Ballantyne (historian): Academic career

-Scholarship

-Ballantyne has established a scholarly reputation primarily within New Zealand academia, including being elected as a Fellow of the Royal Society of New Zealand in 2012.
+Ballantyne has established a scholarly reputation within New Zealand academic circles primarily, including being elected as a Fellow of the Royal Society of New Zealand in 2012.
 In 2016 he was awarded the Humanities Aronui Medal from the Royal Society of New Zealand.

-Ballantyne’s work examines the development of imperial intellectual and cultural life in New Zealand, Ireland, India, and Britain.
+Ballantyne's work examines the development of imperial intellectual and cultural life in New Zealand, Ireland, India, and Britain.
 The work is derived from the tradition of scholarship that sees colonialism as a cultural undertaking as well as a political and economic project.

-He has analysed the British empire as a 'web,' with 'vertical' connections developing between Britain and its colonies and 'horizontal' connections linking various colonies directly.
+He has analysed the British Empire as a 'web,' with 'vertical' connections developing between Britain and its colonies and 'horizontal' connections linking various colonies directly.
 He has helped shed light on how these 'webs of empire' incorporated new lands and peoples.
-More specifically, Orientalism and Race (2001) analysed the 'orientalizing' texts of British officials in colonial India and their attempts to decode both Hinduism and Sikhism more broadly in terms of their understandings of Aryanism and race; at the same time it examined similar discourses directed toward understandings of Māori as, first, "Semitic", then Indo-Aryan, and ultimately, Māori reconfigurations of Christianity on their own terms.
-Ballantyne has received his share of criticism.
-One scholar points to Ballantyne’s analyses as undergirded by an ‘egregious understanding of race’.
+More specifically, Orientalism and Race (2001) analysed the 'orientalizing' texts of British officials in colonial India and their attempts to decode both Hinduism and Sikhism more broadly in terms of their understandings of Aryanism and race; at the same time it examined similar discourses directed toward understandings of Māori as, first, 'Semitic', then Indo-Aryan, and ultimately, Māori reconfigurations of Christianity on their own terms.
+Ballantyne's work has received its share of criticism.
+For example, some scholars have criticised Ballantyne's analyses as informed by an ‘egregious understanding of race’.

-With regard to Sikh studies, Ballantyne has been among those who have criticised scholarship that focuses too much on Sikh textual traditions, arguing that the experiences of colonialism and migration have been crucial in making Sikh identities.
+With regard to Sikh studies, Ballantyne has been among those who have critiqued scholarship that focuses too much on Sikh textual traditions, arguing that the experiences of colonialism and migration have been crucial in making Sikh identities.